 The MSBA's investment policy does not specifically limit investment maturities as a means of managing its exposure to fair value losses arising from interest rates.
-As of June 30, 2011, the MSBA had approximately \$226.5 million invested in a guaranteed investment contract and approximately \$200.7 million invested in U.S. Treasury Bonds.
-These investments are recorded at fair value.
-The guaranteed investment contract matures on August 15, 2030 and the Treasury Bonds mature from 2019 to 2039.
+As of June 30, 2012, the MSBA had approximately \$226 million invested in a collateralized guaranteed investment contract and approximately \$343 million invested in U.S. Treasury Bonds and Municipal Bonds.
+These investments are included in restricted cash and investments on the balance sheet.
+The guaranteed investment contract matures on August 15, 2030 while the U.S. Treasury Bonds and Municipal Bonds mature from 2019 to 2040.
+These investments exceed 5% of the MSBA's total investments.